-Jocelyn Morlock is a composer living in Vancouver, Canada, the unceded territory of the Musqueam, Squamish, and Tsleil Waututh First Nations.
+Jocelyn Morlock (14 December 1969 – 27 March 2023) was a composer who lived in Vancouver, Canada, the unceded territory of the Musqueam, Squamish, and Tsleil Waututh First Nations.
 Her music is inspired by birds, insomnia, nature, fear, other people’s music and art, nocturnal wandering thoughts, lucid dreaming, death, and the liminal times and experiences before and after death.

 The JUNO® Award-winning composer worked with the Vancouver Symphony Orchestra as their first female Composer-in-Residence (2014-2019), after completing her term (2012-2014) as inaugural Composer-in-Residence for Vancouver’s Music on Main, co-host of ISCM World New Music Days 2017.